-The Safeguarding Governor will report on Operation Encompass in the termly report to Governors.
+The Lead DSL and Safeguarding Trustee will report on Operation Encompass in the termly report to Trustees.
 All information is anonymised for these reports.

-We have used the Operation Encompass Key Adult Responsibilities checklist to ensure that all appropriate actions have been taken by the school.
+We use the Operation Encompass Key Adult Responsibilities checklist to ensure that all appropriate actions have been taken by the school.